InfinitumForm/serbian-transliteration/readme.txt

-﻿=== Serbian Transliteration ===
+﻿=== Transliteration - WordPress Transliteration ===
-Contributors: ivijanstefan, creativform, slobodanmiric, dizajn24 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com
+Contributors: ivijanstefan, creativform, dizajn24 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com
-Tags: serbian, cyrillic, latin, transliteration, latinisation, letter, script, multilanguage, wpml-compatible Requires at least: 3.0
+Tags: cyrillic, latin, transliteration, latinisation, serbian, letter, script, multilanguage, wpml-compatible, gutenberg, elementor
+Requires at least: 3.0
 Tested up to: 5.5
 Requires PHP: 5.6.0
-Stable tag: 1.0.3
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Serbian transliteration plugin for WordPress that actually works.
+All in one Cyrillic to Latin transliteration plugin for WordPress that actually works.

 == Description ==
-**Serbian transliteration** is a simple and easy plugin with which you can translate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
+This is a simple and easy plugin with which you can translate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
 Serbian transliteration also supports special shortcodes that you can use to partially translate parts of the content.

 = FEATURES =

-* Transcription mode selection
-* Ability to transcribe the entire wordpress installation
+* WordPress Cyrillic to Latin
-* Media transliteration
-* Widget transliteration
-* Menu transliteration
-* Plugin transliteration
-* Theme transliteration
-* Custom taxonomy transliteration
-* Permalinks transliteration
+* Converts Cyrillic, European and Georgian characters in post, page and term slugs to Latin characters.
+* Transliterate Cyrillic filenames to Latin
+* Transliterate Cyrillic permalinks to Latin
+* Allow Cyrillic Usernames
 * Search posts, pages, custom post types written in cyrillic using both latin and cyrillic script

 = BENEFITS =